fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

 The first three Containers already exist so their presence is confirmed.
 The last Container (Calvin.random4) will be new.

-The data type of the created PI Points and AF Attrbutes is not logged.
+The data type of the created PI Points and AF Attributes is not logged.
 You can check the data types by using the PI System Explorer to view the AF Attributes of the AF Element "Calvin" or by using PI System Management Tools to view the PI Points.

-.. _Containers with Complex Types:

 Containers with Complex Types
 #############################